nuker/Attacktive-Hours/README.md

 # Attacktive-Hours
-Reading the active hours of a local windows computer though registry keys.
+Reading the active hours of a local windows computer through registry keys.

 # DISCLAIMER
 - **Please make sure you have mingw installed on your system if not